FlukeAlongkorn/FlukeAlongkorn/README.md

 - 👋 Hi, I’m @FlukeAlongkorn
-- 👀 I’m ian IoT Engineer
+- 👀 I’m an IoT Engineer
 - 🌱 I’m currently learning in Javascript and Python programming in IoT solution program
 - 💞️ I’m looking to collaborate on share how to develop in IoT hardware ?
 - 📫 How to reach me ... @ iamalongkorn.s@gmail.com